 Transliterated Works and Learning Resources

 We are building a list of well recognized / impactful literature transliterated into Bharati.
 This list is not complete and will constantly be updated.
 If you would like to contribute to the resources, reach out to the button at the end of each of the following pages.
-If you want a specific text in Bharati, you can e-mail us the details of the book at email@example.com and firstname.lastname@example.org.
+If you want a specific text in Bharati, you can e-mail us the details of the book at firstname.lastname@example.org or email@example.com.

 Bharati fonts let Bharati characters to be typed in word processors such as Microsoft word, LibreOffice writer, etc. It works by transliterating the characters, as you type in Indian scripts to Bharati script.